EDGE Quality, EDGE Speed – Free Shipping On Orders £15+

 While you should always check ahead to ensure you comply with your chosen airlines rules and regs, here are the statements from some of the biggest you are more likely to travel with:

-Easy Jet: “All electronic cigarettes and a maximum of two spare batteries in a carry-on and on one’s person.”
+“All electronic cigarettes and a maximum of two spare batteries in a carry-on and on one’s person.”

-British Airways: “Electronic cigarettes may be carried in hand luggage but must not be used on board.”
+“Electronic cigarettes may be carried in hand luggage but must not be used on board.”

-Emirates: “All Emirates flights are non-smoking – this also includes the use of e-cigarettes.
+“All Emirates flights are non-smoking – this also includes the use of e-cigarettes.
 No e-cigarettes can be used on board Emirates flights.”

-Virgin Atlantic: “Electronic cigarettes are a device that looks like a cigarette and works by creating a vapor, which contains nicotine.
+“Electronic cigarettes are a device that looks like a cigarette and works by creating a vapor, which contains nicotine.
 Electronic cigarettes are NOT permitted to be used onboard our aircraft”

-Quantas Airlines: “The use and charging of all e-cigarettes and other personal vaporisers are not permitted on board an aircraft.
+“The use and charging of all e-cigarettes and other personal vaporisers are not permitted on board an aircraft.
 They must be carried in hand luggage.”

-Can I bring my e-liquid on a plane?
+Can I Bring My E-Liquid on a Plane?

 You can indeed bring e-liquid with you on your trip, however much like your device, there are important things to remember to avoid any complications.
 The most important is to remember that e-liquid will count towards the volume of e-liquid you bring in your carry-on hand luggage.